-a.
+- a.
 New FDA approved medications will be reviewed.
 We may have coverage requirements or limits.
-You or your prescriber can ask for a medical necessity evaluation if we do not cover a newly approved medication during the review period
+You or your prescriber can ask for a medical necessity evaluation if we do not cover a newly approved medication during the review period - b.
+You will need a formulary exception to use a brand medication when a generic equivalent is available. - c.

-- b.
-If you get a brand medication when a generic equivalent is available, you may have to pay the difference in cost between the generic and brand medication.
-Additional costs because of brand substitution do not count toward your out-of-pocket maximum. - c.
 We may prior authorize certain brand medications for a specific amount of time or until a generic medication becomes available, whichever comes first.
 When a generic medication becomes available during the authorized period, the brand medication is no longer covered.
-You can get the generic medication without a new prescription or authorization. - d.
+You can get the generic medication without a new prescription or authorization.

+- d.
 You may not bypass the Plan's requirements (such as step therapy, prior authorization) by starting treatment with a medication, whether by using free samples or otherwise. - e.
 Some specialty medications may be limited to a 2-week supply - f.
 Medications with dosing intervals greater than the Plan's maximum day supply will have an increased copayment to match the day supply. - g.
 Medications you buy outside the United States and its territories are only covered in emergency and urgent care situations - h.
 You may ask to have your medications refilled early if you are going to travel outside of the United States.
 When we allow an early refill, it is limited to once every 6 months.
 You cannot get an early refill to extend your medication supply beyond the end of the policy year. - i.
 If you need an emergency refill of insulin or diabetic supplies, we will cover it no more than 3 times per year.
 We will only cover the smallest available package or a 30-day supply, whichever is less.